giggl/giggl_sokudo/README.md

 * `unpacker?: (buffer: Buffer, method: number): any` - this is the reverse of the packer which takes a buffer and reconstructs it into Javascript data, not required when using gpack.
 * `structure?: string[]` - When submitted sokudo will treat this as a gpack handler and use that if available, it will fallback to packer/unpacker if either client or server do not support gpack.

-Example which writes 3 numbers:
+Example which writes 3 numbers using the node buffer approach of serialisation:
 ```js
 const testHandler2 = {
   op: 5,